-Bahrain’s population is approximately 1.35 million, of which an estimated 45% are Bahraini citizens.
+Bahrain’s population is approximately 1.41 million, of which an estimated 45% are Bahraini citizens.
 The large majority of non-Bahrainis are from Asian countries.
 Overall, Muslims constitute 70% of the population and Christians between 10-15%.
 The indigenous Bahraini population is 99% Muslim, the majority Shi’a though the ruling elite is Sunni.
-There is a small number of Christian Bahraini families, descendents of Arabs from the Levant who moved to Bahrain before the establishment of the modern nation state, most of whom are Greek Orthodox.
-A range of churches serve Bahrain’s predominantly expatriate Christian communities, including Roman Catholic, Syrian Orthodox, Mar Thoma, Coptic Orthodox, Anglican and National Evangelical churches.
+There are a small number of Christian Bahraini families, descendants of Arabs from the Levant who moved to Bahrain before the establishment of the modern nation state, most of whom are Greek Orthodox.
+A range of churches serve Bahrain’s predominantly expatriate Christian communities, including Roman Catholic, Syriac Orthodox, Mar Thoma, Coptic Orthodox, Anglican and National Evangelical churches.

 The constitution of Bahrain enshrines Islam as the religion of the State and Islamic law as a principal source of legislation.
 However, the constitution also affirms the principle of non-discrimination, including on the basis of religion, and guarantees the ‘inviolability of worship’, including freedom to perform religious rites provided these are in accordance with national customs.
 Public defamation of an officially recognised religious group or of their practices is a criminal offence.
 Churches must be registered with the Ministry of Social Development.